 As a volunteer, Carrie helped create a community playground, led the Ski Cats learn-to-love-skiing program for children, and mentored middle and high schoolers as they allocated grant funding to worthy groups through the Community Foundation of Marquette County.

-Carrie enjoys connecting with nature in the woods, playing on the water, painting, and a rollicking meal around the table with family and friends.
+Carrie enjoys connecting with nature in the woods, playing on the water, painting, and having a rollicking meal around the table with family and friends.

 Carrie believes in the power of story.
 Her mission is to create good books, help others do so, and get those books into the hands of readers.